minghao-wu/DeepLearningFromScratch/README.md

 If my model achieves comparable performance in both accuracy and speed with the corresponding model given in the model zoo without pre-trained weight under the same setting in the first three epochs, I consider it is a valid reproduction.

+**Stars are welcomed!**

+I guess no one will read my code line by line.
+LOL.

 ## Image Classification
 * [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks)
 * [VGG](https://arxiv.org/abs/1409.1556)